 “We must adapt ourselves to operate effectively, and securely in the digital age.
 So that we can deliver better public services, enhance the economic competitiveness and create jobs and opportunities for Singaporeans,” added S. Iswaran on the news conference.

-A data breach is serious issue everywhere.
-This accident could be nightmare in a daylight for business owner.
+A data breach is a serious issue everywhere.
+This accident could be a nightmare in daylight for a business owner.
 Because when your security is compromised, this could cripple your business, costing you thousands or millions of dollars and having bad exposure to your brand image and reputation.

 The next question is that what we should do to prevent this thing from happening again?

-The key to deal with cyberattacks is not the chance or warranty that they won’t attack you in the first place and try get in to your system.
+The key to deal with cyberattacks is not the chance or warranty that they won’t attack you in the first place and try to get into your system.
 The key is to be prepared when they do try to attack you.
-When you build up your network and cyber security resilience through the adoption of cyber security tools or services to mitigate such threats, on different levels, for example, ISP level, Network / Server and End Points, you can respond quickly and effectively when the attacker is trying to attack your system.
+When you build up your network and cybersecurity resilience through the adoption of cybersecurity tools or services to mitigate such threats, on different levels, for example, ISP level, Network / Server and End Points, you can respond quickly and effectively when the attacker is trying to attack your system.

 What are the best solution that our Cyber Security experts here at Netpluz can offer you to be cyber-ready after learning from the recent SingHealth’s database server attack?